-Government-Wide Statements
+Government-Wide Financial Statements

-Capital assets, which include property, plant and equipment, are reported in the government-wide financial statements.
+Capital assets, which include property, plant and equipment (including right-to-use lease assets), are reported in the government-wide financial statements.
 Capital assets are defined by the government as assets with an initial cost of more than \$5,000 and an estimated useful life in excess of 3 years.
 All capital assets are valued at historical cost or estimated historical cost if actual amounts are unavailable.
 Donated capital assets are recorded at their estimated acquisition value at the date of donation.

-Additions to and replacements of capital assets of business-type activities are recorded at original cost, which includes material, labor, overhead and an allowance for the cost of funds used during construction when significant.
+Additions to and replacements of capital assets of business-type activities are recorded at original cost, which includes material, labor and overhead.
 The cost of renewals and betterments relating to retirement units is added to plant accounts.
 The cost of property replaced, retired or otherwise disposed of, is deducted from plant accounts and, generally, together with removal costs less salvage, is charged to accumulated depreciation.